stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 ## The Indirection Operator

 What can we do with the memory address of a variable?
-Not much, without the indirection operator `*`.
+Not much without the indirection operator `*`.

 Using this operator, we can access the data stored at a particular memory address.
 This is sometimes called _dereferencing_.

 <iframe height="500px" width="100%" src="https://repl.it/@stungeye/Indirection-Address?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-## Pointers
+## What are Pointers?

 The address-of and indirection operators aren't too exciting on their own, but they are crucial for understand the concept of _pointers_.

 A pointer is a type of variable used to store the memory address of another variable.
-In this way, a pointer "_points to_" another variables.
+In this way, a pointer "_points to_" another variable.

 When people talk about C or C++ being confusing this opinion usually has something to do with pointers (and manual memory management).